• Skip to main content

 * This post may contain affiliate or referral links for your convenience.
 Clicking on these links directs you to a website to purchase the product.
 Nurture and Thrive receives a small fee for this service.
 Thank you for your support!

-Often, we think that growth spurts end sometime after toddlerhood but the truth is they continue throughout childhood.
+Often, we think that growth spurts end sometime after toddlerhood, but the truth is that they continue throughout childhood.
 Brain growth spurts may not translate to inches in height.
 Under the surface, however, there is so much growth and change.

-The next time your child seems out of sorts, ask yourself — could it be a growth spurt?
-We are quick to blame a bad habit or behavior, but it could be that your child’s brain is changing at such a rapid pace that they are more easily overwhelmed and overstimulated.
+The next time your child seems out of sorts, ask yourself—could it be a growth spurt?
+We are quick to blame a bad habit or behavior, but it could be that your child’s brain is changing at such a rapid pace that it is more easily overwhelmed and overstimulated.

 This Too Shall Pass: What is a Cognitive Leap?